 Note: The chart below defines important terms discussed in this section such as disability onset date.
 Be sure to familiarize yourself with these terms as you review the eligibility requirements for a disability retirement benefit.

-Year of Contributory Service—You earn a year of contributory service each year you work at least 500 covered hours.
+You earn a year of contributory service each calendar year in which you work at least 500 covered hours.

 Typically, your disability onset date is from five to six months before the date of entitlement shown on your Social Security Disability Award Certificate.